A fantastic start made me realise how wonderful the programme is, and it was really above my expectations.

 To date, the partnership has developed bespoke foundation courses and online courses based on a needs assessment of target students, and has built two dedicated study hubs in the Beqaa Valley in Lebanon and equipped two more near the Zaatari refugee camp in Jordan.
 The needs assessment of target students found that the English language levels among the Syrian refugee populations were lower than expected and therefore additional Arabic translation was required to support learners.

-PADILEIA has now supported more than 1000 students in Jordan and Lebanon with higher education access services and supported 31 of its foundation course graduates to gain university scholarships or employment.
+PADILEIA has now provided more than 1,000 students in Jordan and Lebanon with higher education access services and supported 31 of its foundation course graduates to gain university scholarships or employment.
 The project is aiming to reach over 6000 students by 2021.

 PADILEIA is one of the first projects to be supported by SPHEIR, an initiative funded by DFID and managed by the British Council, Universities UK and PwC.
-Through the development and delivery of these online learning programmes, PADILEIA is increasing access to high-quality education by providing a for further higher education learning, and thereby promoting the reputation foundation of UK higher education.
+Through the development and delivery of these online learning programmes, PADILEIA is increasing access to high-quality education by providing further higher education learning; thereby promoting the reputation of UK higher education.

 The programme provides opportunities for the programme partners, such as King’s College London and Al al-Bayt University to form connections and learn from each other, increasing mutual benefits and strengthening relationships between the UK, Lebanon and Jordan.